SaltStackExperiments/salt_vim_env/README.md

 On vagrant machines I can simply sync a local folder to ~/.vim in the VM.

 I keep thinking that I would like this to be part of a salt state.
 This could be done easily with gitfs, then a `salt-call state.sls my-vim`.
 The thing about gitfs is that it requires GitPython or pygit2 to be installed.
-This isn't difficult but adds a step.
-I suppose that in most cases I would want gitfs or GitPython on a salt-master that I manage.
+This isn't difficult but adds a step-though I suppose that in most cases I would want gitfs or GitPython on a salt-master that I manage.

 ## Requirements